 Louanne Currence, RHIT, CTR

-co-instructor for the Principles of Oncology program,
+Louanne has been teaching the Principles of Oncology program,

-courses in health information management programs
+and advanced courses in health information management programs.

 Faculty may be added or substituted without